jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 We can't remove the call to `formatUserInfo(user)` because we don't know what it does.
 Maybe it mutates the `user` argument or global variables, makes HTTP requests, etc..
 In this example, I wouldn't be all _that_ surprised if `formatUserInfo` would mutate `user.name` by adding information from other `user` fields.

-Those are called **side-effects**: things that a function does in addition or instead of returning a value.
-When a function has side-effects, we often say it is "impure", and "pure" if it doesn't have any.
+Those are called **side effects**: things that a function does in addition or instead of returning a value.
+When a function has side effects, we often say it is "impure", and "pure" if it doesn't have any.

-The tricky thing with side-effects is that the surrounding code may rely on those side-effects being applied, but there is nothing in the code that can't become stale that indicates that dependency.
+The tricky thing with side effects is that the surrounding code may rely on those side effects being applied, but there is nothing in the code that can't become stale that indicates that dependency.

 If a function is impure, then removing a call to it will change the behavior of the code.
 That means without knowing whether it is pure or impure, we can't **safely** remove it.

-If your static analysis tool is sufficiently powerful, you could inspect `formatUserInfo` to see if it has side-effects, but that might end up being a rabbit hole: the tool would have to check whether the functions or parameters used inside somehow cause side-effects themselves.
+If your static analysis tool is sufficiently powerful, you could inspect `formatUserInfo` to see if it has side effects, but that might end up being a rabbit hole: the tool would have to check whether the functions or parameters used inside somehow cause side effects themselves.
 Sometimes it will even have to analyze the contents of your dependencies, where I _think_ most static analysis tools stop.

 ### Clarity by purity